-To better understand how this process may unfold, studies on gastric adenoma (GA) and Barrett’s oesophagus (BO) progression to GC and oesophageal adenocarcinoma (OAC), respectively, can be used as examples.
-In a recent study of gastric adenoma and paired GC from the same patients were used to determine clonal evolution.
+To better understand how this process may unfold, studies on GA and Barrett’s oesophagus (BO) progression to GC and oesophageal adenocarcinoma (OAC), respectively, can be used as examples.
+In a recent study, GA and paired GC from the same patients were used to determine clonal evolution.
 Clonal structure analyses showed that most GA/GC pairs exhibit parallel evolution with early divergence instead of a linear sequence of GA to GC progression[87].
-Additionally, a small number of GC cases were clonally unrelated from paired GA suggesting the synchronous evolution of multiple clones that may progress to GC.
-BO is a premalignant intestinal metaplastic lesion that’s often associated with gastro-oesophageal disease and predisposes patients to develop OAC[88].
-Although exact values differ between studies, two population-based BO follow-up studies showed that the annual risk of progression of BO is 0.12%-0.14%[89,90].
-BO has a higher mutation load (6.76 SNVs/Mb) than gastric IM but still lower than OAC (10.02 SNVs/Mb) and was shown to be polyclonal[91].
-In one patient with BO, high grade dysplasia was shown to arise from multiple clones suggesting that the severity of intestinal metaplasia (a result of clonal expansion and cumulative molecular aberrations) also may also play a key role in synchronous progression to GC[91].
+Additionally, a small number of GC cases were clonally unrelated from paired GA, suggesting the synchronous evolution of multiple clones that may progress to GC.
+BO is a premalignant intestinal metaplastic lesion that is often associated with gastro-oesophageal disease and predisposes patients to develop OAC[88].
+Although exact values differ among studies, two population-based BO follow-up studies showed that the annual risk of progression of BO is 0.12%-0.14%[89,90].
+BO has a higher mutation load (6.76 single nucleotide variants [SNVs]/Mb) than gastric IM but still lower than OAC (10.02 SNVs/Mb) and has been shown to be polyclonal[91].
+In one patient with BO, high-grade dysplasia (HGD) was shown to arise from multiple clones suggesting that the severity of IM (a result of clonal expansion and cumulative molecular aberrations) may also play a key role in synchronous progression to GC[91].

-Overall a holistic molecular approach is needed to elucidate the crucial events of how premalignant lesions actually cross the bridge to malignancy, a so-called "Pre-Cancer Genome Atlas"[92].
-Using whole genome MBD-seq and RRBS analyses Kim et al showed that hypermethylation of gastrointestinal hormone receptors may play a key role in early gastric carcinogenesis[93].
-Both gastrin and gastric acid secretion are thought to play important roles in cell differentiation and may play a part in creating a permissive environment or even directly involved in the process of carcinogenesis.
-A good summary review on the potential cellular and molecular pathways of gastric carcinogenesis was written by Rivas-Ortiz which added useful insight to this area[94].
+Overall, a holistic molecular approach is needed to elucidate the crucial events of how premalignant lesions actually cross the bridge to malignancy, a so-called “Pre-Cancer Genome Atlas”[92].
+Using whole genome methyl-binding domain sequencing and reduced-representation bisulfite sequencing analyses, Kim et al[93] showed that hypermethylation of gastrointestinal hormone receptors may play a key role in early GC.
+Both gastrin and gastric acid secretion are thought to play important roles in cell differentiation and may play a part in creating a permissive environment or are even directly involved in the process of GC.
+A good summary review on the potential cellular and molecular pathways of GC was written by Rivas-Ortiz, which added useful insights to this area[94].
 It is very likely that GC is the result of multiple events co-occurring over time and space leading to various subtypes of GC (see TCGA molecular subtypes).
-If this is true, then it is also likely that differing sets of pre-cancerous events contribute to gastric carcinogenesis.
-Although some events may overlap across all GC subtypes e.g., chronic gastritis, others may be specific for a particular GC subtype e.g., the breakdown of cellular mechanisms that keep diploidy intact leading to the chromosomal instability subtype.
+If this is true, then it is also likely that differing sets of pre-cancerous events contribute to GC.
+Although some events may overlap across all GC subtypes (e.g., CG), others may be specific for a particular GC subtype (e.g., breakdown of cellular mechanisms that keep diploidy intact leading to the chromosomal instability subtype).

-High Risk Genomic and Epigenomic Alterations in IM
+High-Risk Genomic and Epigenomic Alterations in IM